Sachini-Dissanayaka/Sachini-Dissanayaka/README.md

 ### Hi, I'm Sachini 👋

-I am a Final Year Undergraduate at Computer Science and Engineering Department, University of Moratuwa, Sri Lanka.
+I am a Final Year Undergraduate at Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka.
 I'm a passionate programmer and a problem solver.
 I like building things and seeing people enjoy them.
 My goal is to gain knowledge and experience in my interested field of Engineering.

 Reach me through [LinkedIn ![Linkedin](https://i.stack.imgur.com/gVE0j.png)](https://www.linkedin.com/in/sachini-dissanayaka/)